demidko/microservice/README.md

-# Spring Boot Service
+# Spring Boot Application

-Kotlin microservice template produces self-executable jar application.
+Template produces self-executable jar application with a web page (UI) at localhost.

 ## Usage

-1. Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/spring-boot-service/generate) to use template.
+1. Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/application/generate) to use template.
-2. `App.kt` file is entry point.
+2. [`App.kt`](src/main/kotlin/app/example/App.kt) file is entry point.

 ## Build with Java